 …what does Her merit consist?
 If She could have been placed in the state of being unable to sin, and did not sin, then for what did God glorify Her?
 If She, without any effort, and without having any kind of impulses to sin, remained pure, then why is She crowned more than everyone else?
 There is no victory without an adversary.
 (Source)

 It is blasphemous to rob the Theotokos of her chief merit, her most holy will cooperating with the grace of God.
 This is her purification!
 This is precisely the thesis of the later medieval Orthodox theologians Saints Gregory Palamas and Nicholas Cabasilas.
 As an Orthodox Christian one can assert that the Immaculate Conception, and its defenders like Kappes, unintentionally rob the Theotokos of her glory.

 Even though Kappes understands that baptism is often called “purification,” he unnecessarily infers a negative connotation from the term.
 It is as if he thinks that only someone covered with moral filth is ever purified by baptism.
 However, Kappes is a Roman Catholic priest and should know better!
 The majority of those who receive “illumination” (cf Heb 6:4; Saint Justin Martyr’s First Apology Chap 61) at his hands are sinless infants, who are without sin and made increasingly dispassionate thanks to the sacrament.
 If one does not infer a negative connotation of purifying something from “bad” to “good,” any alleged problems with the notion of Mary’s purification evaporate.

 When Kappes cites Marian purification passages in his favor, he infers saints are teaching his thesis though they never explicitly teach anything of the sort.
 These examples offer little or no additional explanation in the passages themselves that can allow one to infer such an interpretation.
 For example, Saint Justinian confessing that the Theotokos was “prepurified in body and soul” at the Annunciation (a creedal statement quoted in The Immaculate Conception, p.30; cf Constantine IV’s creedal statement during Constantinople III, p.
 37) does not spell out Kappes thesis without importing his meaning into the term “prepurified.”
-Kappes uses the lack of explanation in the passage as an opportunity to irresponsibly shoehorn his preferred reading of the term in question, but one can see how such a prooftext, handled in this fashion, is not compelling in its own right.
+Kappes uses the lack of explanation in the passage as an opportunity to shoehorn his preferred reading of the term in question, but one can see how such a prooftext, handled in this fashion, is not compelling in its own right.

 In summary, there are no real grounds to infer a different sort of “purification” for Mary as compared to anyone else’s at baptism.
 The only difference is the will of the recipient, where without doubt Mary is the greatest the human race will ever offer.